 Photo by James Barker on Unsplash

-Cocoa shells are a popular garden mulch because they're attractive and smell good.
+Cocoa shell mulch is made of husks from processed cocoa beans.
+It's a popular garden mulch because it's attractive and smells like chocolate.
 The mulch also enriches soil and uses material that would otherwise be wasted.
 But be cautious with this mulch if you have a dog.
 Many dogs are attracted to chocolate smells and may scarf down the mulch like candy.
 And like chocolate, it could seriously sicken them.

 Here's the science.
 Cocoa shells are high in the substances theobromine and caffeine, which are methylxanthines.
 When cocoa beans are processed, methylxanthines “migrate from the bean into the shell," an article in the science journal Molecules states.
 And a large dose of methylxanthines can make dogs ill.

 Part of the reason is that dogs’ bodies readily absorb methylxanthines, according to the Merck Veterinary Manual.